What Does it Take to Be a Watch Repairer?

 - Clean, rinse, and dry timepiece parts, using solutions and ultrasonic or mechanical watch-cleaning machines.

-Watch Repairers state the following job skills are important in their day-to-day work.
+When polled, Watch Repairers say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.